codecrew52/COMP223-PRACTICALS/README.md

 ## License

-This project is licensed under the MIT license.
-Feel free to use the source code as needed.
+This project is not bound to any licenses.

 ## Documentation